 Fees for other services

-Include the cost of Japara Signature services, which are available at some of our care homes.
+These fees include the cost of Japara Signature services, which are available at some of our care homes to actively improve the wellness of our residents.
+The packages have been carefully designed around proven benefits that enhance daily life.
+Services include tablet and technology support, aromatherapy, brain training and a personalised workout routine.
 Your preferred accommodation type determines whether we will ask you to pay these fees.
-If so, you can pay one month in advance via direct debit, or we can deduct the fees from your Refundable Accommodation Deposit.
-See below for details.
+You can choose to pay them one month in advance via direct debit, or we can simply deduct the fees from your Refundable Accommodation Deposit.

-Every room at a care home is allocated a price based upon the room type and its features.
-If you’re a non-concessional resident, three payment options are available to you, and you must nominate one of these within 28 days of entering care.
-The following example—based on a room price of $350,000—illustrates each option in detail:
+Every room at a care home has a price that is based upon the room type and its features.
+If you’re a non-concessional resident, there are three payment options available:

-If you pay a RAD you can elect to have certain other fees deducted from your RAD balance.
-This includes your DAP as part of a combination arrangement, and fees for Japara Signature services.
-Your refund will be smaller when you leave your care home, but it may be easier to manage your bills.
+If you pay a RAD, you can choose to have some other fees deducted from your RAD balance.
+This includes your DAP as part of a combination arrangement, or fees for Japara Signature services.
+Your refund will be smaller when you leave your care home, but you may find this method easier to manage your bills.